BBVA/apicheck/docs/tools/sensitive-data.md

 ## Motivation

-Some times APIs can return sensitive data for some entry-points.
-Sensitive data could be user information, some data of business logic, internal IPs or os on.
+Sometimes, APIs can return sensitive data for some entry-points.
+Sensitive data could be user information, some data from the business logic, internal IPs, and such.

-Detect this data is a hard task as it depends of the business application logic.
-With `APICheck Sensitive Data` you can configure a set of rules for analyzing the Request / Response object of an application.
+Detecting this data is a hard task as it depends on the application's business logic.
+With `APICheck Sensitive Data`, you can configure a set of rules for analyzing the Request / Response object of an application.

-Rules are provided in a simple `YAML` file that could be hosted in a remote place or in local filesystem.
+Rules are provided in a simple `YAML` file that could be hosted in a remote place or in the local filesystem.

 ## Quick start